-The PNGV is considering the following candidate propulsion technologies: 4-stroke, direct-injection, spark-ignition (DISI) engines (stand-alone or hybrid-electric configuration); 4-stroke, direct-injection, compression-ignition (DICI) engines (stand-alone or hybrid configuration); gas turbine/series-configured electric hybrids; and proton exchange membrane (PEM) fuel cells/hybrid configuration.
-Because this study focused on the energy and environmental effects, propulsion technologies were aggregated into five groups: stand-alone SI engines, hybrid SI engines, stand-alone CI engines, hybrid CI engines, fuel cells, and hybrid gas turbines.
-Direct injection technologies were assumed to be applied to both SI and CI engines.
+The PNGV is considering the following candidate propulsion technologies: 4-stroke, direct-injection, spark-ignition (DISI) engines (stand-alone or hybrid-electric configuration); 4-stroke, direct-injection, compression-ignition (DICL) engines (stand-alone or hybrid configuration); gas turbine/series-configured electric hybrids; and proton exchange membrane (PEM) fuel cells/hybrid configuration.
+Because this study focused on energy and environmental effects, propulsion technologies were aggregated into five groups: stand-alone SI engines, hybrid SI engines, stand-alone CI engines, hybrid CI engines, fuel cells, and hybrid gas turbines.
+Direct-injection technologies were assumed to be applied to both SI and CI engines.
 Because gas turbines do not offer a clear advantage vis a vis PNGV goals, they were not considered in the Phase 1 analysis.
 Six fuels were analyzed:

-- Reformulated gasoline (RFG) which served as the Reference Scenario fuel, the fuel for conventional vehicles in both 3X market share scenarios, and a possible fuel for stand-alone SI or hybrid SI 3X vehicles.
+- Reformulated gasoline (RFG) which served as the Reference Scenario fuel, the fuel for conventional vehicles in both market share scenarios, and a possible fuel for stand-alone SI or hybrid SI 3X vehicles.
 Reformulated gasoline was assumed to be federal phase 2 RFG. - Low-sulfur diesel (LSD) which was assumed to have sulfur content below 0.05% by weight (current highway diesel) and to be used in stand-alone CI or hybrid CI vehicles.
-In Phase 2 of this study, LSD will be replaced with reformulated diesel provided that EPA provides the necessary guidance on future diesel fuel specifications. - Dimethyl ether (DME) which was assumed to be used in stand-alone CI or hybrid CI vehicles.
-Although expensive and requiring changes in fuel storage and injection systems, DME may offer significant environmental benefits while exploiting the high thermal efficiency of a CI engine system.

-- Methanol which was considered in pure form (M100) for both internal combustion engines (in a hybrid electric vehicle [HEV] or stand-alone) and as a hydrogen carrier for fuel cells. - Ethanol which was included because it, alone among the fuels considered, is currently made from renewable resources.
+In Phase 2 of this study, LSD will be replaced with reformulated diesel. - Dimethyl ether (DME) which was assumed to be used in stand-alone CI or hybrid CI vehicles.
+Although expensive and requiring changes in fuel storage and injection systems, DME may offer significant environmental benefits while exploiting the high thermal efficiency of a CI engine system. - Methanol which was considered in pure form (M100) for SI engines (in a hybrid-electric vehicle or a stand-alone configuration) and as a hydrogen carrier for fuel cells. - Ethanol which was included because it, alone among the fuels considered, is currently made from renewable resources.
 Pure ethanol (E100) was assumed to be burned in stand-alone SI or hybrid SI engines. - Hydrogen which was considered in gaseous form for use in fuel-cell vehicles.